dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 Morover it describes mechanisms making it happen.
 It also mentions problems I run into trying to do the same with Spring Boot and Spectator.

+The article desribes situation before and is not aplicable to Spring Boot 2.0 GA.
+For metrics in Spring Boot 2.0 check [here](/springboot-metrics-with-micrometer-and-aws-cloudwatch/)

 #### TL;DR